How to Allow Only One Checkbox to Be Checked in HTML

 Conclusion

 In conclusion, always use a radio group when you need to restrict the number of options to only one.
 Use checkboxes only when you need to enable users to select multiple options, even if you need to limit the number of selections to a maximum.
+You can try out the functionality with the editor below.

 Is there anything you think this tutorial is missing?
 Let us know in the comments below!
 If you would like to learn more about JavaScript, make sure you check out our roadmap below.
-Thank you for reading, happy coding!Β πŸ‘¨β€πŸ’»
+Thank you for reading, happy coding! πŸ‘¨β€πŸ’»

 Master JavaScript